pombreda/lepl/doc-src/index.rst

 LEPL - A Parser Library for Python
 ==================================

-Using LEPL you can describe how some text is structured (define a grammar) and then generate Python data (lists, dicts, and even trees of objects) with the text in that form (parse the text).
+Using LEPL you can describe how some text is structured and then generate Python data (lists, dicts, and even trees of objects) with the text in that form.
 It is intended to be simple and easy to use, but also has some features that may interest advanced users, including full backtracking.

 LEPL's *weakest* point is probably performance.
 It is intended more for exploratory and one--off jobs than, for example, a compiler front--end; it